rogerallen/smandelbrotr/README.md

 An [NVIDIA](https://www.nvidia.com/) graphics card is required.
 If you have a laptop with hybrid graphics, use the NVIDIA Control Panel's Manage 3D Settings panel and Program Settings tab to make Java choose the "High-performance NVIDIA processor".

-Making the window smaller will speed up the calculation.
+Making the window smaller will speed up the calculations.

 ```
 options: